Savrola: Plot

-Events take place in a fictional country called Laurania, located somewhere on the Mediterranean sea, which is similar to Italy or Spain, but with an overlay of Victorian England.
+Events take place in a fictional country called Laurania, located somewhere on the Mediterranean sea, which is similar to Italy, but with an overlay of Victorian England.
 Laurania has an African colony which can be reached via the Suez Canal.
 It has been a republic for many years, and has a well established constitution.
 Five years previously (stated to be in 1883) the country was split by a civil war, as a result of which General Antonio Molara became president and Dictator.
 Unrest has arisen because of Molara's refusal to restore parliamentary rule, and the final events of his dictatorship are described in the book.

 The story opens with a description of the capital and fast-moving political events there.
 Molara has bowed to popular pressure for elections, but intends to do so on the basis of a grossly amended electoral register.
 Savrola is seen as the leader of the revolutionaries, deciding what they are to do, and presiding over conflicting factions with differing aims.
 Despite the unrest, society still proceeds on the surface in a genteel course, with state balls and society events.
 Molara decides to ask his young and beautiful wife, Lucile, to attempt to seduce Savrola and discover anything she can about his plans.
 Unfortunately for him, Lucile finds herself attracted to Savrola and her loyalties become confused.

 Events move from political manoeuvring to street fighting when a rebel army invades Laurania.
 While Savrola knows about the army and intended invasion, he has poor control over it, so the invasion has started without his knowledge or proper preparations.
 Both sides scramble for a fight, as Molara finds the country's regular troops refuse to obey his orders.
 He is obliged to despatch most of the loyal Republican Guard from the capital to oppose the invaders, leaving him with a much reduced force to hold the capital.
 Fierce street fighting takes place in the capital between the revolutionaries of the Popular Party and the Republican Guard.
 The revolution culminates in the storming of the Presidential Palace and General Molara's death on the steps of his palace.
 The revolutionary allies start to break apart in the face of a threat by the Lauranian navy (which remains loyal to the president), to bombard the city unless Savrola is handed over to them.
 The council of public safety decides the most expedient position would be to agree to this, but Savrola escapes attempts to arrest him and flees with Lucile.
 The city is subsequently bombarded when Savrola is not produced, and the last scene is of Savrola watching the destruction from outside the city.